 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy to learn more.

-Here are some vibrant ideas to help you break free of your funky attitude and re-find your energy and positive attitude!
+There can certainly be dark days in life, but here are some vibrant ideas to help you break free of your funky attitude and re-find your energy, joy and purpose!

-17 Ways to Get Out of A Funk and Get Happy
+25 Ways to Get Out of A Funk and Find Joy

 I am not by nature a bed-maker.
 But this small habit is often cited to increase productivity and feelings of happiness.
-This one positive, action can propel you to other positive actions throughout your day.
+This one positive action can move you in the right direction to other positive actions throughout your day.
 I definitely have found this to be true.

 Just by making my bed my mood is more relaxed and energized at the same time.
 My attitude goes from “might crawl back into bed at any moment to what should I conquer next!”

-I am a stay at home/work at home mom, so I rarely NEED to get dressed and my outfits are often pretty simple, but changing into actual clothes (not jammies or loungewear), showering, doing my hair and makeup so I’m ready to run errands or have a friend over and just generally don’t look like death when I look in the mirror helps everything feel less “funky” and more positive.
+I am a stay at home/work at home mom, so I rarely NEED to get dressed and my outfits are often pretty simple, but having a daily routine where I change into actual clothes (not jammies or loungewear), shower, do my hair and makeup so I’m ready for my day helps so much with my mental state.

-Next, turn on your favorite playlist of uplifting, fun songs.
+Next, turn on your favorite song or playlist full of uplifting, fun songs.
 I have a long list of playlists that make me just feel happy!

 Sometimes I just need someone to amp me up and remind me that I can do it!
 I can be a good mom!
 I can achieve my goals!
 Here are some of my favorite motivational podcasts: